1 Public Statement

 - Clicks on links leading to external websites

 - Clicks on videos

 4.5 To modify the cookies, use the browser settings.
 Every web browser is different but you can always use the Help menu on your browser to learn how to change your cookies.
 The changing of cookies needs to be done on every browser that you use if you want the cookie settings to be the same.
 If you turn off your cookies you need to be aware of the fact that some of the services on the website may not function properly.

 4.6 Information that can be used to identify users of the website will be disclosed to third parties (Google analytics).
 Information that cannot be linked to the identity of the user may be disclosed.
 The amount of the time that the information received from the cookies is stored depends on how often you visit the website.

 5 Further questions

-Unilabs welcome you to contact us if you have any further questions concerning this Policy.
-The contact information can be found in paragraph 2 above.
+Please, contact us at firstname.lastname@example.org if you have any further questions concerning this policy.